abhyaasa/app/dev-notes.md

 Before an emulation or device run, perform build (`g ba`), which should end with success message.
 For emulation, use `genymotion` Start to launch selected emulator, and then `g ea` to upload and run app.
 Or use `g ra` with USB-attached device to upload and run app.

 In Chrome, click the ADB plugin icon dropdown `View Inspection Targets`.
 Check `Discover USB devices` and click `Inspect` under the attached WebView device.
-This opens an inspector window, including Console tab to view errors messages.
+This opens an inspector window, including Console tab to view errors messages. `Inspect` may not show up until after app has encountered and error.

 ## Flavors and data directory structure